On-Demand Car Insurance: How Flexible, Pay-As-You-Go Coverage Works

 Is pay-as-you-go car insurance cheaper than traditional insurance?

 For low-mileage drivers, yes — often significantly cheaper.
-Drivers who log fewer than 10,000 miles per year can save up to 40% compared to a standard annual premium.
+Drivers who log fewer than 10,000 miles per year can save up to 40% compared to a standard annual premium, which now averages $177–$225/month nationally in 2026.
 However, if you drive frequently (15,000+ miles/year), the per-mile charges can actually push your total cost above what you'd pay under a flat-rate policy.
 Always calculate your expected monthly mileage before switching.

 Which states allow on-demand car insurance?

 Availability varies widely by provider and state.
-Nationwide SmartMiles is the most broadly available, offered in 44 states.
-Hugo operates in about 13 states.
-Allstate Milewise is available in roughly 20+ states.
-True on-demand coverage is still limited in states with strict continuous coverage enforcement.
-Check your state's DMV regulations and confirm coverage compliance before enrolling in any flexible plan.
+Nationwide SmartMiles is the most broadly available, offered in approximately 40 states.
+Hugo operates in 16 states with continued expansion planned.
+Allstate Milewise is available in approximately 17 states, though it no longer publicly lists availability on its website — check directly for your state.
+True on-demand coverage is still limited in states with strict continuous coverage enforcement — always check your state's DMV regulations and confirm coverage compliance before enrolling.

 Can I use on-demand insurance as my primary auto policy?